-I'm a professional photographer specializing in landscapes and nature.
-I've written two print books: The Photographer’s Guide to Yosemite, and Digital Landscape Photography: In the Footsteps of Ansel Adams and the Great Masters, plus the eBook Light & Land: Landscapes in the Digital Darkroom.
-Another book, Yosemite Meditations, features my photographs along with quotes from many people about Yosemite, nature, and the environment.
+I'm a professional photographer specializing in landscapes and nature, and the author and/or principal photographer of four books: The Photographer’s Guide to Yosemite, Yosemite Meditations, Yosemite Meditations for Women, and Digital Landscape Photography: In the Footsteps of Ansel Adams and the Great Masters.
+I've also written three ebooks: Light & Land: Landscapes in the Digital Darkroom, Exposure for Outdoor Photography, and Landscapes in Lightroom 5: The Essential Step-by-Step Guide.

 My 30-year-old dictionary defines photography as “The art or process of producing images of objects upon a photosensitive surface (as film in a camera) by the chemical action of light or other radiant energy.”